adaptui/react/docs/code-base-overview.md

 #### [/docs-templates](/docs-templates)

-Template for docs which is used for automatically gene
+Template for docs which is used for automatically generated content

 ---

-### Generated Content.
+## Generated Content.

 We have code and docs generation scripts in our workflow which you should be aware of for reducing any confusion.